hupe13/extensions-leaflet-map-github/readme.md

 * Create an overview map with geo-locations provided in the pages and posts (idea from @codade).

-* Get tooltips and popups when hovering over an element.
+* Get a tooltip when hovering over an element.

 * You can design a choropleth map.